matthewdeaves/csend/README.md

 `csend` is a cross-platform peer-to-peer chat application in C, with functional versions for POSIX systems and Classic Macintosh.

 The **POSIX version** is a multi-threaded, command-line application.
 It uses UDP for local network peer discovery and TCP for direct messaging.
 Docker support is provided for testing.
+There is also a JSON-based machine mode for programmatic interaction, including a Claude Haiku chatbot integration.
+See [Machine Mode Documentation](MACHINE_MODE.md) for details.

 The **Classic Mac version** is a GUI application for System 7.x (via Retro68).
 It utilises MacTCP for UDP peer discovery and TCP messaging (TEXT and QUIT types).
 The application now features a network abstraction layer that enables easier porting to OpenTransport in the future.
 It uses dual TCP streams - one dedicated to listening for incoming connections and another for outgoing connections, managed through a single-threaded event loop with asynchronous operations.